peter88213/yw-timeline/docs/usage.md

 ### On the yWriter side

-#### Items
-- Each item is synchronized with Timeline.
-Items appear in Timeline as events of the "Item" category.
-- You can add and remove "Item" events in yWriter.
-- Changes to the item short name affect the event text during synchronization.
-- Changes to the item description affect the event description during synchronization.

-#### Scenes
 - Only normal scenes are synchronized with Timeline, or exported to Timeline.
 Unused scenes, "Notes" scenes, and "Todo" scenes will not show up in the timeline.
 - Optionally, scenes with an unspecific time stamp (day, hours, minutes) are not transferred to the timeline.
 - Changes to the scene date/time affect the event start date/time during synchronization.